ASEAN excludes Myanmar junta leader from summit in rare move | Law-Order

 - Myanmar

-Singapore's foreign ministry said on Saturday the move to exclude junta chief Min Aung Hlaing was a "difficult but necessary decision to uphold ASEAN's credibility".
-The statement went on to cite the lack of progress made on a roadmap to restore peace in Myanmar that the junta had agreed to with ASEAN in April.
+Singapore's foreign ministry said on Saturday the move to exclude junta chief Min Aung Hlaing was a "difficult, but necessary, decision to uphold ASEAN's credibility".
+The statement cited a lack of progress made on a roadmap to restore peace in Myanmar that the junta had agreed to with ASEAN in April.

+A spokesman for Myanmar's military government blamed "foreign intervention" for the decision.
+Junta spokesman Zaw Min Tun told the BBC Burmese news service that the United States and representatives of the European Union had pressured other ASEAN member states.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)